Minggu, 18 Oktober 2009

 The First All Electronic Computer

 The first all electronic computer was the ENIAC (Electronic Numerical Integrator and Computer).
 ENIAC was a general purpose digital computer built in 1946 by J. Presper EckertJohn Mauchly.
 The ENIAC contained over 18,000 vacuum tubes (used instead of the mechanical switches of the Mark I) and was 1000 times faster than the Mark I. In twenty seconds, ENIAC could do a math problem that would have taken 40 hours for one person to finish.
 The ENIAC was built the time of World War II had as its first job to calculate the feasibility of a design for the hydrogen bomb.
-The ENIAC was 100 feet long and 10 feet tall.
+The ENIAC was 100 feet long and 10 feet tall. and

 M ore Modern Computers